appeljus/encoder-forecaster-decoder/README.md

 # encoder-forecaster-decoder
-This repository contains the code for my master
+This repository contains the code for my master's thesis regarding cloudage nowcasting using deep learning.